shawnmckinney/groovy-apache-fortress/README.md

 ## How do I run the test cases?

-They can run from within a particular Java IDE, like Netbeans, Eclipse or Intellij.
-Alternatively, they can be run from the command line.
+Run from within a particular Java IDE, like Netbeans, Eclipse or Intellij.
+Or, run them from the command line.

 ## What else do I need?

-An operational Apache Fortress runtime using one of its supported backends, either OpenLDAP or Apache Directory.
+An operational Apache Fortress runtime using one of its supported backends: e.g. OpenLDAP or Apache Directory:

-For example, checkout the quickstarts:
  * [README-QUICKSTART-APACHEDS](https://github.com/apache/directory-fortress-core/blob/master/README-QUICKSTART-APACHEDS.md)
  * [README-QUICKSTART-SLAPD](https://github.com/apache/directory-fortress-core/blob/master/README-QUICKSTART-SLAPD.md)
  * [README-QUICKSTART-DOCKER-APACHEDS](https://github.com/apache/directory-fortress-core/blob/master/README-QUICKSTART-DOCKER-APACHEDS.md)